mkmayank/quest/README.md

 # quest
+**Job seeker** in Linux world
+* Location Soft Preference : Remote or London
+* Location Hard Preference : None, Anywhere in world, Love to explore geography

+Titles I would love, but not limited to
+* Production Enginner , Site Reliability engineer (SRE) , DevOps engineer

 My stupid mind's state consists of a cycle of
 * swimming in Linux ocean and
 * seeking FIRE by finding ways to increase income (can't decrease expenses)